Code Review Agent Benchmark

 \subsubsection{Implementation of the Curation Pipeline}

-All the prompts used during review filtering, test generation, and final validation step are included in the replication package~\cite{ccrab_package}.
 We leverage GPT-5.2 to perform review filtering (Section~\ref{sec:filtering}).
 GPT-5.2 is also used for NL comments to tests conversion (Section~\ref{sec:test-gen}), and up to three LLM attempts with execution feedback are allowed to generate the final test.
 For validation (Section~\ref{sec:curation-validation}), we use Claude Code with Sonnet-4.6 backend as the coding agent.